-Last tutorial we learned how to sew double fold bias tape.
 This week I will show you how to sew bias tape that is single fold.
+Last tutorial we learned about sewing double-fold bias tape.
 The techniques used are very similar.
 Single fold bias is often used around clothing necklines and armholes to provide a clean and simple edge finish.
-You can stitch it inside the garment if you don’t wish to see it or on the outside for a decorative contrast effect like the Bella dress below.
+You can stitch it inside the garment if you don’t wish to see it or on the outside for a decorative contrast effect.

 How to Sew Bias Tape for Necklines and Curves